Skip to main content

 Colleges evaluate GPAs by considering various factors.
 Admissions committees understand that high schools use slightly different methods to calculate students’ GPAs.
 Because of these variations, colleges typically reevaluate applicants’ GPAs using their own systems.

-Admissions officers may also consider the difficulty of the high school itself, looking at things like the school’s reputation for grade inflation or deflation or its measures of rigor.
+Admissions officers may also consider the difficulty of the high school itself, evaluating factors like the school’s reputation for grade inflation or deflation or its measures of rigor.
 This allows them to get a clear and fair understanding of each applicant’s academic performance and background.

 Finally, it’s important to note that your GPA isn’t the only factor colleges use to evaluate your academic achievements.
 Your standardized test scores are also considered, so if your GPA isn’t as high as you would like, a strong SAT or ACT score can help increase your chances of acceptance.
-In fact, an applicant’s GPA and test scores are often boiled down to a single numerical score using a calculation called the Academic Index.
-Learn more about this tool and how it’s calculated in our informative post all about the Academic Index.
+Often, an applicant’s GPA and test scores are boiled down to a single numerical score using a calculation called the Academic Index.

 Which Colleges Accept a 2.8 GPA?